Music Composition for the Screen (MFA)

 We are currently accepting applications for this program for Fall 2021.

-To succeed as a media composer, you need to be ready for the next big change in the industry.
-Columbia College Chicago's two-year Music Composition for the Screen Master of Fine Arts program is designed to give you the connections and hands-on experience you need to develop your own voice, launch your career, and innovate in the industry.
+To succeed as a media composer, you need to be ready to adapt to an ever-evolving music-for-media landscape.
+Columbia College Chicago's two-year Music Composition for the Screen Master of Fine Arts program is designed to give you the connections and hands-on experience you need to develop your own voice, launch your career, and succeed in the industry.

-The MFA composition program covers composing for all genres of film, TV, video games, and augmented and virtual reality (AR/VR).
+The MFA composition program covers composing for a wide variety of genres in film, TV, video games, and augmented and virtual reality (AR/VR).
 Beyond the art of dramatic scoring, you'll master rapidly developing technical industry standards in media music production and gain hands-on experience with everything from programming cutting-edge digital instruments to conducting professional live musicians.
 You'll learn how to adapt your music to different contexts in courses on the unique processes of film, TV, and interactive media.
-Our faculty of working professionals and our visiting composers-in-residence mentor you by providing practical feedback and candid advice.
+Our faculty of working professionals and our visiting composers-in-residence mentor you by providing practical advice and candid feedback.

 The program culminates in a five-week capstone in Los Angeles.
-You'll intern with a composer whom, with the guidance of the program director, you'll choose based on your interests and aspirations.
+With the guidance of the program director, you’ll choose a composer to intern with based on your interests and aspirations.
 You'll also lead a recording session of your thesis project with a full live orchestra in a professional studio.

 “I wish I had something like this when I was starting out.
 The students are really getting the maximum exposure.
 It’s one-of-a-kind.”